SergeyShk/Project-Euler/README.md

 My solutions to the problems of the Project Euler

-# Project-Euler
-My solutions to the problems of the Project Euler

 | № | Title | Solution |
 | :---: | :---: | :---: |
 | 1 | Multiples of 3 and 5 | 233168 |